pingcap/docs-cn/dashboard/dashboard-faq.md

     - Firefox: Menu ➤ Web Developer ➤ Toggle Tools, or Tools ➤ Web Developer ➤ Toggle Tools.
     - Chrome: More tools ➤ Developer tools.
     - Safari: Develop ➤ Show Web Inspector.
-If you can't see the Develop menu, go to Safari ➤ Preferences ➤ Advanced, and check the Show Develop menu in menu bar checkbox.
+If you can't see the Develop menu, go to Safari ➤ Preferences ➤ Advanced, and check the Show Develop menu in the menu bar checkbox.

     In the following example, Chrome is used.